Private Dining & Celebrations

-Longueville House welcomes groups of varying sizes for lunch and dinner, accommodating all types of family and corporate occasions, Wednesdays through Sundays.
-Depending on final numbers, Guests may reserve any one of our four dining areas for special occasion private dining.
-These distinctly individual rooms, all located on the ground floor can accommodate larger guest numbers when required (from 14 guests to 146 guests at one sitting).
+Only a half hours drive from Cork City, Longueville offers laid back luxury at its best - the perfect secluded hideaway escape welcomes get togethers for lunch and dinner, accommodating family and corporate occasions.
+We offer four flexible dining spaces for celebrations and special occasion private dining that can cater from 2 to 150 guests at any one sitting.
 Three of these dining areas are inter-connected - The Turner Room, The Presidents' Room and The Library.
-The Chinese Room is located nearby but set slightly apart.
+The Chinese Room is located nearby and set slightly apart.

 The Turner Room